aaronsb/memory-graph-interface/public/documentation.md

    - Nodes change color when being dragged (yellow) or when they're a potential link target (cyan)
    - Temporary links show the potential connection before it's confirmed
    - Directional particles flow along links to indicate relationship direction
+   - Links highlight in magenta when Control key is pressed and mouse hovers over them, indicating they can be deleted
+   - Links are immediately removed when Control-clicked, providing clear feedback on deletion

 ## Conclusion